ankitkumar892001/OS-plus-plus/README.md

-OS-CG is an graphically designed operating system model Built entirely using C GAPHICS and C++ simple operations ONLY
+OS++ is a graphically designed Operating System Model build using C++ and C Graphics library.

 ## Features available
 1. **Login screen with password verification**